akostrik/stage_telegram_python/README.md

 During the first Telegram connection enter your phone and then the confirmation code.

 ### The first server :
-1) Listens to the Telegran channels
+1) Listens to the Telegram channels
 2) Treats a new message :
-- estimates the marks of the propaganda via OpenAI Analysis, basing on them calculate the trust coefficient of the message
+- estimates the marks of the propaganda via OpenAI, basing on them calculate the trust coefficient of the message
 - so the server updates the trust coefficient of the group of the channels
-- extracts the principal information of the message via OpenAI analysis in the form of several affirmations
+- extracts the principal information of the message, in the form of several affirmations, via OpenAI
-- compares this affirmations to the recent affirmations of all the other channels
+- compares this affirmations to the recent affirmations of the other channels of the group
-- so the server updates the mesure of similarity of the channels
+- so the server updates the measure of similarity of the channels and constructs the graph based on the measure of similarity
--

 #### Compile and Run
 ```sh
 python/python main.py